Somali diaspora: United Kingdom

 Although most Somalis in the United Kingdom are recent arrivals, the first Somalis to arrive were seamen and traders who settled in port cities in the late 19th century.
 By 2001, the UK census reported 43,532 Somali-born residents, making the Somali community in Britain the largest Somali expatriate population in Europe.
 The Office for National Statistics (ONS) estimate of 2018 indicates that 108,000 Somalis live in the UK.
 There has also been some secondary migration of Somalis from mainland European countries to the United Kingdom.
 According to the 2011 UK Census, 71.5% of Somalia-born residents in England and Wales hold a UK passport.

 Established Somali communities are found in London, Birmingham, Liverpool, Cardiff and Bristol, and newer ones have formed in Manchester, Sheffield and Leicester.
 The Somali population in London alone accounts for roughly 78% of Britain's Somali residents.

 North America

 United States

-The first Somali-Americans arrived in the United States in the 1850s.
-They were primarily seamen and New York City was their destination.
+The earliest ethnic Somali immigrants to the United States were sailors who arrived in the 1920s, mainly from British Somaliland.
 In the late 1970s, more Somali immigrants followed.
 Not until the 1990s when the civil war broke out in Somalia did the majority of Somalis come to the US.